 Stock Compensation.
-Effective January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123 (revised 2004) ("SFAS 123R"), Share-Based Payment, which revised Statement of Financial Accounting Standards 123 ("SFAS 123"), Accounting for Stock-Based Compensation.
-SFAS 123R requires all share-based payment transactions with employees, including grants of employee stock options, to be recognized as compensation expense over the requisite service period based on their relative fair values.
+Effective January 1, 2006, we adopted SFAS No. 123 (revised 2004) ("SFAS 123R"), Share-Based Payment, which revised SFAS No. 123, Accounting for Stock-Based Compensation.
+SFAS 123R requires all share-based payment transactions with employees, including grants of employee stock options, to be recognized as compensation expense over the requisite service period based on their fair values.
 SFAS 123R requires significant judgment and the use of estimates, particularly surrounding Black-Scholes assumptions such as stock price volatility and expected option lives, as well as expected option forfeiture rates, to value equity-based compensation.
 SFAS 123R requires the recognition of the fair value of stock compensation in the statement of operations.
-Prior to the adoption of SFAS 123R, stock-based compensation expense related to employee stock options was not recognized in the statement of operations.
-Prior to January 1, 2006, we had adopted the disclosure-only provisions under SFAS 123.
-Under the provisions of SFAS 123R, we recorded \$3.9 million and \$7.3 million of stock compensation expense for the three and six months ended June 30, 2008, respectively, and \$2.6 million and \$4.8 million for the three and six months ended June 30, 2007, respectively.
+Under the provisions of SFAS 123R, we recorded \$2.5 million and \$5.9 million of stock compensation expense for the three and six months ended June 30, 2009, respectively, and \$3.9 million and \$7.3 million for the three and six months ended June 30, 2008, respectively.